Hi,

 I’m Manon Lefevre, an anthropologist of science and medicine (Yale PhD 2024) and current postdoctoral research fellow in the department of medical ethics and health policy at the University of Pennsylvania’s Perelman School of Medicine.

-My scholarship bridges medical anthropology and science and technology studies.
+My scholarship bridges medical anthropology, science and technology studies, and medical ethics.
 In my work, I use ethnographic research methods to explore cultures of contemporary biomedicine in the United States—with a focus on reproductive medicine.

 Since the fall of Roe v.
 Wade, lawmakers around the country have moved to enshrine embryos as legally protected persons.
 Though we know these laws harm pregnant people, they also threaten the sphere of infertility medicine—where medical providers fertilize eggs, culture human embryos, place them inside uteruses, freeze them in liquid nitrogen, and discard them in biohazard bins.

-IVF embryos hold tremendous value for the patients who hope to one day parent them.
-They are also meaningful to the professionals who cultivate and steward them.
-As my research reveals, a diverse constellation of meanings surround in vitro embryos—even within the same person.
-Sometimes, their complex social meanings come into conflict with today’s legal and political landscape of reproductive medicine.
+IVF embryos hold tremendous value for the patients who hope to one day parent them, and for the clinicians who help create them.
+As my research reveals, embryos can hold a diverse constellation of seemingly contradictory meanings.
+These meanings emerge in the IVF lab, where lab technicians cultivate them daily.
+Increasingly, their complex social meanings come into conflict with today’s legal and political landscape of reproductive medicine.

 Chromosomal Politics